Conservation Department

 • Trail Crew Trek (TCT) is a 14-day program that consists of seven days of trail construction followed by seven days of trek.
 TCT is designed to develop leadership skills and prepare participants to plan conservation projects in their communities.

-• Volunteer Vacation is a one week fall program for adults registered in the BSA.
+• Volunteer Vacation is a one week fall program for adults registered in Scouting America.
 It is designed to give volunteers an opportunity to be a part of the Philmont trail machine and leave a physical legacy while experiencing the Philmont in a unique way.

-• PhilBreak is a one-week alternative spring break program for youth and adults.
-The week is spent with timber thinning crews from the Philmont Conservation Department working to improve the health of the Philmont forests and the safety of the ranch as a whole.
+• PhilBreak is a one-week alternative spring break program open to members of the Philmont Staff Association, the Order of the Arrow, and general Scouting members, both youth and adults.
+During this week, participants work alongside timber thinning crews from the Philmont Conservation Department to enhance the health of the Philmont forests and improve the safety of the ranch.

 • Sportsman’s Adventure is a unique opportunity for scouters to experience a big game hunt on Philmont Property.
 Integral to Philmont’s wildlife management policy, Sportsmen must be recommended by a local Scout Executive in order to apply for a hunting slot.